BugtagsIO/BugtagsIO-iOS/README.md

 # Bugtags Bug Reporter for iOS

+Bugtags is The Simplest and Most Efficient Tool for Mobile App Testing.

 In-App Bug reporting, crash reporting and all context data will be automatically uploaded to the Bugtags Cloud.
 With all this data, Bug can be fixed efficiently.

 ## Key Features